MahdiatK/SoftwareDevelopmentUnite/README.md

 Pros;
 - Other a variatey of ways to play the game
-- -encourages creativity in how players of the game design their hiding spots
+- Encourages creativity in how players of the game design their hiding spots

 Cons;
-- development could be more complex, especially if good graphics needed
+- Development could be more complex, especially if good graphics needed
 - Might appeal to a narrower audience

 ## Chat App